appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

     smtp:
       # SMTP server host
       host: smtp.spacetech.com
-      # Port 587 typically used for StartTLS
+      # SMTP Server port, 587 typically used for StartTLS
       port: 587
       # Email address that will be used as sender
       from: appcircle@spacetech.com